 FAQ

-- What accounting standards apply in Denmark?
+- What bookkeeping standards apply in Denmark?

-Accounting in Denmark is conditioned by the EU Regulation 1606/2002 on the application of international accounting standards (IAS), which prescribes the use of IFRS standards, as adopted by the European Union, for the consolidated financial statements of European companies whose securities are traded on a regulated securities market (since 2005).
+Bookkeeping in Denmark is conditioned by the EU Regulation 1606/2002 on the application of international bookkeeping standards (IAS), which prescribes the use of IFRS standards, as adopted by the European Union, for the consolidated financial statements of European companies whose securities are traded on a regulated securities market (since 2005).
 The EU IAS Regulation allows members of the European Union to permit and require the use of IFRS standards adopted by the EU in the separate financial statements of companies (statutory accounts) and/or in the financial statements of companies whose securities are not traded on a regulated securities market.
 Within Denmark (according to the IAS assumptions), IFRS standards adopted by the European Union may optionally be used for the consolidated and separate financial statements of Danish companies that do not trade on a regulated market.
 The Kingdom of Denmark includes two autonomous territories, the Faroe Islands and Greenland, where EU law does not apply.

 - What is a-kasse?